Updated May 22, 2023

 This is the stage where the development team presents to the product owner.
-The Team collaborates about what was done and adapts the Backlog as needed.
+The team collaborates about what was done and adapts the Backlog as needed.
 They present the work which is “done.”
-This is the end of the sprint.
-At an ideal stage, the sprint review meeting can go for a duration of one hour per week.
+This is the end of the Sprint.
+The sprint review meeting can last one hour per week at an ideal stage.

 4. Sprint Retrospective

-The sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
-The Team discusses what went right, what went wrong, and how to improve in the next sprint.
-This means it gives a look back on past events and ways to improve.
-It gives a chance to the team to give feedback to the management on the progress of the project.
-This creates a plan for improvement in the next sprint.
+The scrum master leads the sprint retrospective stage of the meeting, which takes place after the sprint review.
+The team discusses what went right, what went wrong, and how to improve in the next Sprint.
+This means it looks back on past events and ways to improve.
+It allows the team to give the management feedback on the project’s progress.
+This creates a plan for improvement in the next Sprint.

 Artifacts in Scrum Method

-There are three artifacts in the scrum method that are product increment, product backlog, and sprint backlog.
-Let us now understand in detail.
+There are three artifacts in the scrum method: product increment, product backlog, and sprint backlog.

 The product backlog is the detailed document of the scrum team.
-It’s the final document that is referred for any details regarding the product.
-This is owned by the PO, and he uses this to explain the top requirements for any sprint to be carried.
+It’s the final document that is referred to for any details regarding the product.
+The PO owns this, and he uses this to explain the top requirements for any sprint to be carried out.

-For ease, the product backlog should contain few rules:
+For ease, the product backlog should contain a few rules:

 - The product backlog should contain priorities.
 This helps in delivering as per priority.

 - The product backlog should not contain any detailed statement; it’s a top requirements document.

-- Product backlog must be dynamic; it should change as per when the requirement gets into detailed work.
-As there are changes per requirement, the document changes, and a new requirements area is added to accommodate the changes per requirement.
+- Product backlog must be dynamic; it should change when the requirement gets into detailed work.
+The document changes and a new requirements area is added to accommodate the changes per requirement.

 There are two major points to remember in the sprint backlog.

-- Making decisions in a group: Each and every state should be decided by the whole team and grouped.
+- Making decisions in a group: The whole team should group every state.